 Fall 2013 quarter

-- Kevin Francis History of science and technology , Erin Ellis chemical oceanography, biogeochemistry, freshwater ecology , Martha Henderson geography, environmental studies, eastern Mediterranean
+- Kevin Francis history of science and technology , Dina Roberts conservation biology, wildlife management , Erin Martin chemical oceanography, biogeochemistry, freshwater ecology

 This program provides a framework for understanding current environmental issues from an interdisciplinary perspective.
 Students will begin to develop the skills to become producers of new knowledge, rather than being strictly learners of information already available.
 Multiple methods of data acquisition and analysis will be introduced through examples drawn from many fields of study.
 The philosophy of science and the problematic relationship between science and policy are also introduced.